-and the gorge photography and styling in the book was done by the awesome gals from Spoon Fork Bacon (photo for every recipe!!
-Remember how I love that, guys?)
+and the gorge photography and styling in the book was done by the awesome people from Spoon Fork Bacon.

 – (this note is just for the sake of food styling which I copied from the photograph in the book itself) If you want to have visible oats on the pancakes, sprinkle some extra rolled oats onto the batter once you’ve poured it into the pan.